polkadot-developers/polkadot-docs/develop/parachain-devs/get-started/polkadot-sdk/install-deps.md

 Before you install Rust and set up your development environment on macOS, verify that your computer meets the following basic requirements:

 - Operating system version is 10.7 Lion or later
-- Processor speed of at least 2 Ghz.
-Note that 3 Ghz is recommended
+- Processor speed of at least 2 GHz.
+Note that 3 GHz is recommended
 - Memory of at least 8 GB RAM.
 Note that 16 GB is recommended
 - Storage of at least 10 GB of available space
 - Broadband Internet connection